lindseyeggleston/programming_challenges/README.md

 # Programming Challenges

-Each script contains...
+This repo contains a number of programming challenges (found in `src/`).
+Each challenge is broken up into smaller challenges to test you python programming ability.

-### Test scripts
+### Test Scripts

-To run the test suite for the first challenge, type one of the below commands in the terminal while in the root (`programming_challenges/`) directory.
+A test suite has been provide for *most* of the challenges.
+To run a test for a particular challenge, type the corresponding bash terminal commands found in the table below.
+You must be in the root (`programming_challenges/`) directory to run any of the tests.

 Script to test | Terminal command
 ---------------|-----------------
 challenge1.py  | `make test1`
 challenge2.py  | `make test2`
+challenge2.py  | None